itu-devops/lecture_notes/sessions/session_03/Slides.md

 ### Vagrant?
 What is it?

   > Vagrant is a tool for building and managing virtual machine environments [...]
-Vagrant lowers development environment setup time, increases production parity, and makes the "works on my machine" excuse a relic of the past.
+Vagrant lowers development environment setup time, increases production parity, and **makes the "works on my machine" excuse a relic of the past**.
   >
   > Vagrant provides easy to configure, reproducible, and portable work environments built on top of industry-standard technology and controlled by a single consistent workflow [...]
   >